Why Is Brown Rice Healthy? Nutritional and Health Benefits of Brown Rice

 - Prevents Gallstones

-A study shows consumption of foods high in insoluble fiber like brown rice prevents the formation of gallstones.
+A study shows the consumption of foods high in insoluble fibre like brown rice prevents the formation of gallstones.
 The higher the consumption the lower the risk.

-The insoluble fiber in brown rice not only speeds up the movement of food in the intestine but also reduces the amount of bile acids secreted.
+The insoluble fibre in brown rice not only speeds up the movement of food in the intestine but also reduces the amounts of bile acids secreted.
 It is known that excess of bile acids are responsible for gallstone formation.

 - Makes Bones Healthy